pages-themes/midnight/HTB/Horizontall.md

 ```
 Now we can access the thing being hosted on the victim's port 8000, on our port 80.
 A quick nmap scan of our local machine tells me that its an http service, and since we port forwarded, we can access it from our attacking machine.
 So enter `http://127.0.0.1:80` on your web browser.
 ![Image](https://github.com/susMdT/Nigerald/blob/master/assets/images/horizontall%20(5).PNG?raw=true)
+Let's see if theres an exploit for this Laravel thing.
+It's important to note that it's running v8, so if we find an exploit, we have to make sure the versions match.